dce/davideisinger.com/content/elsewhere/simple-commit-linting-for-issue-number-in-github-actions/index.md

 In a recent [project
 retrospective](https://www.viget.com/articles/get-the-most-out-of-your-internal-retrospectives/),
-the team identified that we weren\'t being as consistent with this as we\'d like, and decided to take action.
+the team identified that we weren't being as consistent with this as we'd like, and decided to take action.
 I figured some sort of commit linting would be a good candidate for [continuous integration](https://www.viget.com/articles/maintenance-matters-continuous-integration/)
 --- when a team member pushes a branch up to GitHub, check the commits